motika-test/hello-world/README.md

 # hello-world
-My first test repository in GIT changing the readme file in the branch
+My first test repository in GIT
+Changing the readme file in the branch